tariktesfa/My-portfolio/README.md

 # My-Portfolio

-> Portfolio: Desktop version
+> Portfolio: Desktop version + Mobile Version

-**This project is a portfolio website, by creating the desktop version using the template provided in Figma.**
+**This is a portfolio website created by using the template provided in Figma.**

 ## Built With